What Do Colleges Look For in High School Students: The Top Things

 High School Grades in College Prep Courses

 A student’s grades in college prep courses often serve as the strongest indicator of their ability to succeed in higher education.
-Excelling in Advanced Placement (AP courses) or International Baccalaureate (IB courses) classes reflects a readiness to handle college-level challenges.
+Strong grades in these courses demonstrate academic abilities, showing colleges that a student is prepared for rigorous academic work.
+Excelling in Advanced Placement (AP) courses or International Baccalaureate (IB) courses reflects a readiness to handle college-level challenges.

 Colleges appreciate students who aim high academically but also recognize that not every student’s journey will be smooth.
 Showing marked progress, especially in demanding courses, signals determination and adaptability – highly valued qualities on college campuses.